pdorobisz/temperature-monitor/README.md

 override in it configuration properties from `application.conf` and `production.conf`.
 Don't modify original files as you will lose your config when uninstalling/upgrading application.

-If you decided not to store readings you should disable Influx DB integration or you will see error messages in logs:
+If you decided not to store readings you should disable InfluxDB integration or you will see error messages in logs:

 ```
 app.influxDb.enable = false